 Preis: 4500 Euro ID:21418"

 Wow!
 That's a lot of money: 4,500 Euros is about $5,574!!
+I obviously did not purchase it.
 If it weren't a John Hancock signature, of course, it wouldn't be worth more than a couple of hundred dollars.
 But it's a great piece of evidence in my Barnes family history archive.
 Daniel Litchfield was always referred to as Capt.
 Dan'l, but I couldn't figure out why.
 Mass.
 Soldiers and Sailors doesn't mention this!
 The only two entries for him are these: